-The battery chargers, (See figure 4.2.1) automatically increase current output when there is a drop in battery voltage.
-When the batteries are charged, the units maintain a small current flow to keep the batteries fully charged and ready for service without overcharging.
+The battery charger, (See figure 4.2.1) automatically increases current output when there is a drop in battery voltage.
+When the batteries are charged, the unit maintains a small current flow to keep the batteries fully charged and ready for service without overcharging.